 We adopted our 2008 share incentive plan on October 16, 2008, which was subsequently amended on November 17, 2009.
-We are required to account for share-based compensation in accordance with ASC subtopic 718-10, Compensation-Stock Compensation, Overall, which requires a company to recognize, as an expense, the fair value of share options and other equity incentives to employees based on the fair value of equity awards on the date of the grant, with the compensation expense recognized over the period in which the recipient is required to provide service in exchange for the equity award.
-On November 27, 2009, we granted options to purchase an aggregate of 4,765,800 ordinary shares under our 2008 share incentive plan, of which options to purchase an aggregate of 1,716,500 ordinary shares were granted to our executive officers and directors, and the remainder to other employees.
+We are required to account for share-based compensation in accordance with ASC 718, Compensation-Stock Compensation, which requires a company to recognize, as an expense, the fair value of share options and other equity incentives to employees based on the fair value of equity awards on the date of the grant, with the compensation expense recognized over the period in which the recipient is required to provide service in exchange for the equity award.
+On November 27, 2009 and September 30, 2011, we granted options to purchase 4,765,800 and 355,884 ordinary shares at an exercise price of US\$3.67 and US\$2.17 per share, respectively, under our 2008 share incentive plan to our directors and employees.
 We did not grant any option under our 2008 share incentive plan in 2010.
 We granted share options in 2007, before adopting our 2008 share incentive plan, to certain executive officers that were subsequently exercised in 2008.
-As a result, we have incurred share-based compensation expenses of RMB4.2 million in 2008, RMB1.0 million in 2009 and RMB9.6 million (US\$1.5 million) in 2010 related to such options.
-Our share-based compensation has resulted in us incurring a net loss for the period from September 10, 2007 to December 31, 2007 of RMB48.3 million.
+As a result, we have incurred share-based compensation expenses of RMB1.0 million in 2009, RMB9.6 million in 2010, and RMB9.2 million (US\$1.5 million) in 2011 related to such options.
 If we grant more options, restricted shares or other equity incentives in the future, we could incur significant compensation charges and our results of operations could be adversely affected.